wp-plugins/unwanted-plugins-remover/readme.txt

 Tags: akismet, upgrade, hello dolly
 Requires at least: 3.0
 Tested up to: 3.1 RC4
-Stable tag: trunk
+Stable tag: 0.1

 You are annoyed about the problem, that on each WordPress core upgrade Akismet and Hello Dolly return?
 Then Unwanted Plugins Remover is for you!

 == Description ==

 With this plugin you can remove unwanted plugins on a WordPress core upgrade process.
-Unwanted plugins are for example (http://wordpress.org/extend/plugins/akismet/ "Akismet") or (http://wordpress.org/extend/plugins/hello-dolly/ "Hello Dolly".
+Unwanted plugins are for example [Akismet](http://wordpress.org/extend/plugins/akismet/) or [Hello Dolly](http://wordpress.org/extend/plugins/hello-dolly/).
 Both plugins are default values and will be removed on each core upgrade process.
 You can extend the list with a filter named `unwanted_plugins_list`.

 == Installation ==